Monday, October 28, 2024

 As far as making a difference on the outcome of an election (let alone policy) the probability, say, for a Texan voting in the Presidential election of 2024, even by the most generous calculation (which I strongly dispute on many grounds), which I'll call Chamberlain & Rothschild 1980) the probability is far less than for being struck by lighting in any particular year (not your lifetime risk, which is many times higher).

 This calculation was the leading one suggested by google and this reference, from which the academic publisher will grudgingly let you view and download the first page.
-From that first page, we learn that the probability of casting a decisive vote (basically assuming everything else is random) is 1 / N, where N is the number of voters.
+From that first page, we learn that the probability of casting a decisive vote (basically assuming everything is random, no rigidities or tendencies or correlations) is 1 / N, where N is the number of voters.
+This sounds too simple, but it actually comes from a very impressive application of probability mathematics (I was a student and practitioner myself and I recognize it as such, with all the usual funny symbols).
 About 9 million voters voted for President in Texas in 2016, so to keep it to round numbers we'll say 10 million might be expected to vote in 2024.
 That means that your probability of casting a decisive vote in Texas would be estimated as:

 1 / 10,000,000